 What’s Los Angeles doing to fight the dangerous intersections?

 The Los Angeles County Civil Registry Office today officially designated the Los Angeles County Traffic Improvement Plan as Measure M for the November 8, 2016 ballot.
 Measure M, promoted by Metro, is an expense plan that would finance a wide variety of transportation projects and highways; improvements for local streets, and programs for seniors, students, and the disabled for the next four decades.
-Los Angeles Mayor Eric Garcetti was pleased with the passage of Measure M, aimed at reducing traffic.
+At the time, Los Angeles Mayor Eric Garcetti was pleased with the passage of Measure M, aimed at reducing traffic.

 Common Causes of Accidents at LA Intersections

 Accidents are part of our daily life, and even when taking the necessary precautions there is always the possibility of being part of one.
-If you suffered an injury in one of them, it is important to hire a lawyer who can help you get the right compensation for it.
+If you suffered an injury and need a Los Angeles pedestrian accident attorney, it is important to hire a lawyer who can help you get the right compensation for it.

-At Avrek Law Firm we have years of experience dealing with clients who needed representation in their cases; we know what we’re doing and we’re willing to help you.
+Avrek Law Firm has years of experience working with clients who need representation in their cases; we know what we’re doing and we’re willing to help you.
 Contact us and find out for free if you might have a case.